bryanwweber/orbital-mechanics-notes/reference/planetary-ephemeris.md

 We now have $a$, $e$, $i$, $\Omega$, $\omega$, and $\nu$, from which we can also calculate $h$ if necessary.
 In addition, we can convert the classical orbital elements to a state vector $\vector{r}$ and $\vector{v}$ for the planet, if needed.

-The data shown in {numref}`tab:standish-keplerian-elements` are valid from AD 1800-AD 2050.
-If the data for 3000 BC-AD 3000 are used instead, there are a few extra terms, given in {numref}`tab:standish-long-term-elements`, which must be used in the equation for the mean anomaly, for the planets from Jupiter to Pluto.
+The data shown in @tab:standish-keplerian-elements are valid from AD 1800-AD 2050.
+If the data for 3000 BC-AD 3000 are used instead, there are a few extra terms, given in @tab:standish-long-term-elements, which must be used in the equation for the mean anomaly, for the planets from Jupiter to Pluto.

 :::{table} Additional terms which must be added to the computation of $M_e$ for Jupiter through Pluto, 3000 BC to AD 3000 {cite}`Standish1992,Standish2021`.
 The subset here is for demonstration only.
 :name: tab:standish-long-term-elements